Simplexity-Development/Scythe/README.md

     - "minecraft:netherite_hoe"
   # Item models should be declared like "namespace:id"
   required-item-models: [ ] # Do you have any specific item models you're using on tools that make them look different?
 If so, declare them here
+  # If you want to use a custom item, please note that the item validity is checked by a pdc tag, so old versions will still be valid
+  # This also means other players cannot make fake versions, but it also means even if you copy the info here, it won't be a valid tool
+  # If custom item is enabled, the previous settings for valid item types and item models will be ignored.
+  custom-item:
+    enabled: false
+    custom-name: "<yellow>Scythe</yellow>"
+    lore:
+      - "<white>This is some cool lore</white>"
+      - "<green>Idk you should probably change this</green>"
+      - "<gradient:blue:green>Colors and stuff yay</gradient>"
+    item-type: WOODEN_HOE
+    item-model: ""
+    enchantment-glint: true
+    max-durability: 2031
+    command-cooldown-seconds: 600
   # Note: In vanilla, harvesting normally crops does NOT use durability.
   # This will cause the tool to lose durability on right-click harvest ONLY
   durability: